Digital Outcrop Imagery

 New perspectives - the ability to view outcrops from new, elevated or aerial perspectives can provide much greater insights into outcrop structure and architecture.

-Scale - the DOMs and associated videos truly help bridge the scale gap.
+Scale - the models and associated videos truly help bridge the scale gap.
 Models can be rapidly examined and interrogated from a seismic scale to a bed or even lamination scale.

-Access - outcrops that cannot be accessed for reasons of adverse weather, tides, safety or permission can be examined with DOMs.
+Access - outcrops that cannot be accessed for reasons of adverse weather, tides, safety or permission can be examined with the models.

-Alternative analogues - DOMs can provide multiple alternative analogues to complement those viewed on field courses to broaden experience and understanding.
+Alternative analogues - These models can provide multiple alternative analogues to complement those viewed on field courses to broaden experience and understanding.